If you have a business and collect GST/HST, managing your GST/HST obligations can be complicated.

 If you operate a business and your worldwide sales exceed $30,000 during any calendar quarter or your sales exceeded $30,000 in the last four consecutive calendar quarters, you are required to register for a GST/HST account and collect GST/HST on the products or services you sell.

 The HST applies in the participating provinces at the following rates: 13% in Ontario; 15% in Nova Scotia; 15% as well in New Brunswick and in Newfoundland and Labrador since July 1, 2016, and in Prince Edward Island since October 1, 2016.
-GST applies in the rest of Canada at the rate of 5%.
+GST applies to the rest of Canada at a rate of 5%.
 Finally, on April 1, 2013, the 12% HST in British Columbia was replaced by the GST and a provincial sales tax.
 For more information on the rates of GST/HST across Canada, click here.

 Taxable Benefits and GST/HST

-A reimbursement is an amount you pay to your employee to repay expenses he or she had while carrying out the duties of employment.
+A reimbursement is an amount you pay to your employee to repay expenses he or she incurred while carrying out the duties of employment.
 The employee has to keep proper records (detailed receipts) to support the expenses and give them to you.

 When the benefit is an operating expense benefit, employers in Ontario must collect 9% of the value of the benefit for GST/HST purposes or 8.4% if you are a large business on December 31, 2018, for the purpose of the recapture of input tax credits for the provincial part of the HST.